1lynnj/vet-anes-front-end/README.md

 A web application to reduce drug calculation errors with veterinary anesthetic protocols.

 Popular tools currently in use:
-- blank forms where medical staff manually write in and calculate drug dosages using a calculator
+- Blank forms where medical staff manually write in and calculate drug dosages using a calculator
-- excel spreadsheets where some calculations can be automated but are prone to user error through spreadsheet interference
+- Excel spreadsheets where some calculations can be automated but are prone to user error through spreadsheet interference

 ## Features